Beyond the hype of artificial intelligence: What every investment researcher needs to know

 #2: Projecting forward-looking financial line items and earnings estimates

 This process is already quite quantitative and often includes many complex Excel models and statistical analyses, which are used to identify undervalued companies and project forward cash-flow estimates.
 But, with machine learning techniques, this task can be expanded a hundred-fold, allowing for broader data inclusion, and multi-company coverage to identify subtle but real underlying relationships.
-And it doesn’t stop there — by calculating the information entropy of the underlying data sources, one can calculate their relevance on a forward-looking basis.

 At Trill, we’ve seen investment researchers put this into action, using deep neural networks to project future company earnings one year into the future with a mean squared error of only 0.33.